eksctl-io/eksctl/docs/current-001-node_bootstrap.md

 - `/etc/eksctl/kubelet.yaml` - fully-formed kubelet configuration file (NOTE: currently it doesn't support all the options that flags support)
 - `/etc/eksctl/kubeconfig.yaml` - client credentials for kubelet
 - `/etc/eksctl/ca.crt`
-- `/etc/eksctl/metadata.env` - known metadata for a all nodes in a nodegroup, used by the bootstrap process and for kubelet flags that are not otherwise settable via `/etc/eksctl/kubelet.yaml`
+- `/etc/eksctl/metadata.env` - known metadata for all nodes in a nodegroup, used by the bootstrap process and for kubelet flags that are not otherwise settable via `/etc/eksctl/kubelet.yaml`
         - `AWS_DEFAULT_REGION`
         - `AWS_EKS_CLUSTER_NAME`
         - `AWS_EKS_ENDPOINT`